HSR-Semester-Arbeit2016/hsr-semester-arbeit2016.github.io/_posts/2016-11-05-randomness-problems.md

 	}
 ````

-But here we discovered that unity does not support still the ```System.Threading.Tasks``` library form C Sharp, this code does not compile even.
+But here we discovered that Unity does not support the ```System.Threading.Tasks``` library form C Sharp, this code does not compile even.
+The reason for that most likely is, that Unity uses an own compiler for C# and therewith only a subset of the features and libraries available in C#.NET:

+The following quote can be found on [the respective page in the Unity-manual](https://docs.unity3d.com/Manual/VisualStudioIntegration.html):
+> "Visual Studio’s C# compiler has some more features than Unity’s C# compiler currently has.
+This means that some code (especially newer c# features) will not give an error in Visual Studio but will give an error in Unity." >

 We are obliged to find another solution in order to achieve the **Inconstancy** effect.